lucasvolkmer/d2l-en-branch/chapter_multilayer-perceptrons/mlp-concise.md

-# Concise Implementation of Multilayer Perceptronção Concisa de *Perceptrons* Multicamadas
+# Implementação Concisa de *Perceptrons* Multicamadas
 :label:`sec_mlp_concise`

 As you might expect, by (**relying on the high-level APIs,